maxng07/DynamicDNS/README.md

 2 supplied Worker script is available here
 1. cf_worker_dynupdate-without-authorization.js - performs update on the DNS Record using the visiting ClientIP address without performing any checks.
 2. cf_worker_ddns-authorization.js - perform checks on the Authorization header set by the ddns client, if the username and password matches, perform an update on DNS record using API.
+Comparison of username and password is case sensitive.

 Depending on setup, you can use either of the Worker script.